-We left the bakery, simultaneously asking ourselves how we could possibly eat more and vowing to try.
-We walked to the car, admiring Siena’s rather imposing city wall as we set off for our next stop, the hidden farmer’s market.
+We left the bakery, simultaneously asking ourselves how we could possibly eat more and vowing to try all of the delicious Tuscan food.
+We walked to the van, admiring Siena’s rather imposing city wall as we set off for our next stop, the hidden farmer’s market.

 Massi drove us down narrow streets and through round-a-bouts that we were thankful not to have to maneuver on our own and within a few minutes, we pulled into what we thought was a vacant strip mall because it had no signs.
 Ann and I didn’t see a farmer’s market, but that didn’t slow our hosts.
 They led us through an unmarked doorway and into a fresh food lover’s dream.

 Inside, vendors had set up shop selling chickens, proscuitto, fruits, vegetables, tomatoes, honeycomb, pasta and soap.
 All of it was fresh and in season and all of it looked amazing.
-With ingredients like these, we began to see why all the food here is so good.
+With ingredients like these, we began to see why all the food in Italy is so good.

 We purchased some pasta which will be perfect on a cold October’s night and headed to our next stop – a roadside fruit and vegetable stand that sold some of the most beautiful produce we’ve ever seen.